leex/FMA-Scraper/README.md

 1. Copy the script files into the directory you wish for the music to be downloaded into.
 2. Ensure you have write permission in that directory.
+3. Edit 'FMA Scraper.py' and change the 'search_string' and 'number_of_items_to_search'.
-3. Run 'FMA Scraper.py', this will create a list of download URLs for songs.
+4. Run 'FMA Scraper.py', this will create a list of download URLs for songs.
-4. Run 'FMA Downloader.py', this will download any lists of songs found into a directory.
+5. Run 'FMA Downloader.py', this will download any lists of songs found into a directory.

 ## Credit